axoloto/axoloto.github.io/_featured_categories/rtp.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Everything related to the RealTimeParticles project.
   Minimalist real-time 3D particles combining DearImGui/OpenGL and OpenCL to admire and play with small-sized (512) to large (130k) particle systems.

 # (Optional) You can disable grouping posts by date.
 # no_groups: true